Qiskit/qiskit-ibm-runtime/docs/how_to/migrate-FAQ.rst

 To get started with Qiskit Runtime on IBM Cloud, see the `Getting Started guide <../cloud/quickstart>`__.

-Should I modify the Qiskit Terra algorithms to use Qiskit Runtime primitives?
+Should I modify the Qiskit Terra algorithms?
 -----------------------------------------------------------------------------

 As of v0.22, `Qiskit Terra algorithms <https://github.com/Qiskit/qiskit-terra/tree/main/qiskit/algorithms>`__ use Qiskit Runtime primitives.
 Thus, there is no need for